Frano Selak

-Frano Selak or Frane Selak (14 June 1929 - 30 November 2016) was a Croatian music teacher, who was best known for his unverified stories about frequent brushes with death.
+Frano Selak or Frane Selak (14 June 1929 - 2016) was a Yugoslav music teacher, who was best known for his unverified stories about frequent brushes with death.

 Early life

 Frano Selak was born in 1929, on either 3 June or 14 June, to Slavica and Martin Selak in Dubrovnik.
 He was born two months premature while his parents were on a boat in the Adriatic Sea while heading for Lokrum.
 His father cut the umbilical cord with a fishing knife.
 At eleven months, Selak had life-threatening intestinal problems, which was treated with calcium bromate.
 When he was eleven years old, Selak's nearly lost his eyesight, with him attributing his recovery to his mother's prayers to Saint Theresa and a nun's herbal medicine.
+However, Der Spiegel wrote in a 2003 article that nothing extraordinary had occurred in Selak's life before his 32nd birthday.

 Near death experiences

 As an adult, Selak moved to Bosnia, first working as a music teacher in Modriča, learning how to play the piano and composing.
 He married and had a son before divorcing and marrying his second wife.
 Selak's first alleged near-death experience occurred in 1957, when he and a group of students were on a field trip to Odžak.
-Selak was riding the school bus after dropping the children off, the vehicle crashed into the Bosna after the steering wheel failed to make a turn, subsequently breaking off in the driver's hands.
+Selak was riding the school bus after dropping the children off, the vehicle crashed into the Bosna river after the steering wheel failed to make a turn, subsequently breaking off in the driver's hands.
 Because the river was shallow, no one was harmed.
-The only ones on-board at the time were Selak and the bus driver Ahmet, who Selak said "could't drive without half a litre of rakija, but never had accidents [before]".
+The only ones on board at the time were Selak and the bus driver Ahmet, who Selak said "could't drive without half a litre of rakija, but never had accidents [before]".
+A similar incident was alluded to by Der Spiegel, but placed as having taken place following other near death experiences and otherwise only listed in detail by Croatian media after 2006.

-In January 1962, Selak boarded a Ćiri train from Sarajevo to Dubrovnik on return from work.
+In January 1962, Selak boarded a Ćiro train from Sarajevo to Dubrovnik on return from work.
 According to him, he was riding with the elderly mother of the mayor of Ston, who had entrusted her into Selak's care.
-While riding through a cold, rainy canyon near Jablanica, the train derailed after a mudslide caused rockfall to land on the bridge they were on, plunging the train into the Neretva below.
-Still holding onto his companion, Selak told her to hold onto him and hold her nose with the other before he broke the window of their cart with his elbow and swam towards land, where the townsfolk of Grabovica pulled them to safety.
+While riding through a canyon near Jablanica during rainy weather, the train derailed after a mudslide caused rockfall to land on the bridge they were on, plunging the train into the Neretva below.
+Still holding onto his companion, Selak told her to hold onto him and hold her nose with the other before he broke the window of their cart with his elbow and swam towards land, where a male villager from Grabovica pulled them to safety.
 17 other passengers drowned, with bodies reportedly found downstream as far as Metković.
 Selak suffered a broken arm and hypothermia.
-The incident earned him the nickname Srećković by friends.
+The incident earned him the nickname Srećković ("lucky one") by friends.
+In some retellings, Selak made no mention of a companion and stated that he swam to shore by himself.
+There are no records for the accident.